ldeck/macos-setup/README.md

 ## Features: ##

+### 0. Simply requires a macOS with Xcode install  ###

+The intension is to automate as much as possible beyond a basic install.

+Simply install / update your macOS and Xcode intalls.

+Then clone this repo and run the setup.

 ### 1. Homebrew automatically installed ###

 If `brews` or `casks` options are enabled and `which brew` fails, [Homebrew](https://brew.sh) will be automatically installed.